Humbly Homemade

 Boiled potatoes being mashed with a fork in a blue mixing bowl.

-2. Boil and mash with olive oil.
+2. Boil then mash with olive oil.

 A hand whisking flour, salt, and instant yeast in a large mixing bowl.